Bethenny Frankel Is Leaving Real Housewives Of New York, But Not Reality TV

-The rumours are true: Bethenny Frankel is leaving Real Housewives of New York, per Variety, but fortunately for fans, the mogul's next move will be in the reality TV space.
+The rumors are true: Bethenny Frankel is leaving Real Housewives of New York, per Variety, but fortunately for fans, the mogul's next move will be in the reality TV space.

 Frankel joined RHONY for the show's first season in 2008, exited in 2010 during the show's third season, and returned in 2015 for season 7.
 She has been a regular on RHONY ever since, much to Ramona Singer's ire.
 Now, Variety reports she'll exit before the show's upcoming season 12.